Trump presses U.S. companies to close China operations

 Bill Reinsch, a former senior Commerce Department official, said Trump had limited options to force U.S. companies to quit China, and it would make little economic sense.

-That would hit companies like Boeing Co (BA.N), Apple Inc (AAPL.O) and General Motors Co (GM.N), which are both big U.S. contractors and have large business interests in China.
+That would hit companies like Boeing Co, Apple Inc and General Motors Co, which are both big U.S. contractors and have large business interests in China.

 “We can’t be a market economy and do that,” Reinsch said.
 “No one’s going to pay attention to it anyway.
 Companies do what they’re going to do.”